 There is a perception that the EU suffers from a ‘democratic deficit’.
 Luigi Sementilli’s document, entitled A “Democratic Deficit” in the EU?
 The reality behind the myth, refers to the work of several writers who have addressed this issue, and concluded that there is at present no “space for political contestation at a European level” because most MEPs stand for election on the basis of their national political affiliations rather than EU policies.
 This renders their election almost meaningless, since national political parties have to attend to quite different concerns.

-- For example, in the 2014 elections for the European Parliament, the British candidates offered themselves under the banners of 30 “parties” – as listed then in the BBC’s European elections: Party-by-party guide.
+There are problems with the method of selecting European politicians.
+For example, in the 2014 elections for the European Parliament, the British candidates offered themselves under the banners of 30 “parties” – as listed then in the BBC’s European elections: Party-by-party guide.
 These were focusing on Britain’s relationship with Europe instead of the business of running the EU – and 7 of the listed “parties” were explicitly anti-EU.

-“In truth, the deficit is to be found more at national than at European level.
+“In truth, the [democratic] deficit is to be found more at national than at European level.
 The EU is a creature unlike any other: neither a superstate, nor a federal union, nor an inter-governmental organisation.
 But it is closer to the third, in that nation-states remain the main actors.”

 National politicians have a duty to explain the EU’s role to their populations and to clearly describe their part in it.
 British politicians were over-fond of dodging criticism by blaming the EU.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/6656.htm.